Fairblock/privgov/readme.md

     app.IBCKeeper.SetRouter(ibcRouter)
 ```

-**NOTE:** The route must be added to the `ibcrouter` before calling the `SetRouter()` function
+> The route must be added to the `ibcrouter` before calling the `SetRouter()` function

+That's it!
+You now should have the `privgov` functionality incorporated into your cosmos chain.
+Now we will continue with the tutorial to test and showcase the `privgov` in action.

 ## Setting up the test environment

 To setup the testing environment, simply run the `priv_gov_setup.sh` file and follow along with the prompts.
 The script does the following things:

 1. Sets up and starts the fairying chain (with all its bells and whistles)
-2. Sets up and starts the privgov chain
+2. Sets up and starts the `privgov` chain
 3. Creates a IBC channel between the fairyring chain and privgov chain and starts the Hermes relayer

-> It is recommended to use a short time frame for quick iterative tests, such as 2min or so.
+> It is recommended to use a short time frame for quick iterative tests, such as 3min or so.

 ## ℹ️ For MacOS Systems